Smart Activity Classification groups MRR movements for certain subscription changes (activities). This does not impact the value of reported MRR.

 Smart Activity Classification also groups movements to those described above for Churn and Reactivation.

-In cases where a combination of contractions and expansions happen within the selected time frame, the individual activities are still classified as a contraction and an expansion as appropriate, even though they are grouped and summarised on a customer's page according to the overall effect of the event.
+In cases where a combination of Contraction and Expansion happens within the selected time frame, the individual activities are still classified as a Contraction and an Expansion as appropriate, even though they are grouped and summarized on a customer's page according to the overall effect of the event.

-For example, if a customer expands their overall MRR by $100 by downgrading their Plan A by $50 while purchasing an additional add-on worth $150, this event will still consist of two separate activities: a contraction and expansion activity of and $50 and $150 respectively, which will be reflected as such in the MRR breakdown of the charts.
+For example, a customer expands their overall MRR by $100 by downgrading their Plan A by $50 while purchasing an additional add-on worth $150.
+In that case, this event will still consist of two different activities: a Contraction and Expansion activity of $50 and $150, respectively, which will be reflected as such in the MRR breakdown of the charts.

 How does this affect my charts and tables?

-With the exception of the MRR movements chart, smart activity classification does not affect your charts, but it does influence their breakdown in the data table.
-When it is enabled, the number of MRR movements contributing to New business MRR, Churn MRR and Reactivation MRR is likely to increase, whereas the movements contributing to Expansion and Contraction MRR will decrease by the same amount.
+Except for the MRR Movements chart, Smart Activity Classification does not affect your charts, but it does influence their breakdown in the Chart Data table.
+For example, when enabled, the number of MRR movements contributing to New Business, Churn, and Reactivation typically increase, while Expansion and Contraction typically decrease.

-In the above example, smart activity classification is enabled and Company Inc canceled both of their plans one minute from one another, so both activities contributed to Churn MRR.
+In the example above, Company Inc canceled both of their plans within one minute from one another, so both activities contributed to Churn MRR.

-Had smart activity classification been disabled, only the last activity for Company Inc (i.e. the cancellation of the Basic plan) would have been classed as Churn MRR, and the cancellation of the Bundle plan would have been classed as a contraction.
+Had Smart Activity Classification been turned off, only the last activity for Company Inc. (i.e., the cancellation of the Basic plan) would have been classed as Churn, and the cancellation of the Bundle plan would have been classed as a Contraction.